 Due to losing so much hair, some folks have called them “German Shedders.”
 Their medium-length double coat is dense and thick.
 They require occasional grooming.
 Perfect brushing them can sort out the problem of shedding and should bathe them as needed.

 Frequent baths and brushing can help to reduce loose allergy infection and can keep regular the pet’s temperament.
-You should use a damp piece of cloth to wipe off your dog after playing outside.
+It would be best if you used a damp piece of cloth to wipe off your dog after playing outside.

 “How to Groom a German Shephard”